DS202-at-ISU/lab-1-team-4-lab-1/README.md

 grading once the due date is passed.
 Submit a link to your repository on Canvas (only one submission per team) to signal to the instructors that you are done with your submission.

+12.1\
+- Brandon: Double checked I had introduced myself.
+I had.

+12.2\
+- Brandon: Used the repo we already had.
+Hurray!

+12.3\
+- Brandon: Cloned it!

+12.4\
+- Brandon: Hey look this step is what I'm doing now :)